treble37/video_streamer/NOTES_TO_READ.md

 This was created and tested on an Ubuntu 14.04 Linux system.
 It should likely run on an OSx box without any trouble.

+###Testing and Limitations

+This was system was tested with small video files downloaded from Vimeo ranging in size from 1 to 50 MB.
+Obviously video files can be much larger, so this is definitely something that should be tested with future work.
+It was also tested on a local development box and not on a cloud provider such as Heroku.
+This is something that could be done on a future release.

 ###Future work

+There are a few features I would like to add in a future release.
+I list them below:

-I could add a user login system.
+1 - Add a user login system.

-####User Interface

-I could allow a user to upload a new video and override an existing one.
+2 - Delete the video in the S3 bucket when a user deletes the video model 3 - Some kind of image hover thumbnail as a user hovers over video choices 4 - I could allow a user to upload a new video and override an existing one.
 I could also change the video listing to use image thumbnails.
+5 - A bit more test coverage would be a good goal.
+Right now, especially as more behavior is added to the system.

 As always, in any software project, you have to decide on the core functionality to ship.